Projects Funded by IAFNS

 Translating Carbohydrate Quality Into Evidence-Based, Consumer-Relevant Approaches

 Consumer confusion about carbohydrates can lead to restriction diets with low overall healthfulness.
-Ultimately, this project aims to help consumers select healthier choices among food sources of carbohydrates by merging the scientific evidence with consumer perspectives.
-NORC at the University […]
+This project aims to help consumers select healthier choices among food sources of carbohydrates by merging the scientific evidence with consumer perspectives.
+Research by NORC at the […]

 Read More